 Essential elements of a house, like a roof and walls, require regular inspections to prevent costly damage.
 Despite a common belief, doors and windows need the same kind of attention.
-Here are a few tips on how to take care of them to keep them in good condition.
+Here are a few tips by lock smith Surrey on how to take care of them to keep them in good condition.

 How to Take Care of Doors and Windows of Your Home?

-The following steps are the key to a good window and door maintenance:
+The following steps are the key to good window and door maintenance:

 - Complementary elements, such as door and window frames, must be taken into account when carrying out maintenance for a better protection of the whole element.
 It is advisable to paint them at least every three years, using outdoor products (waterproofing) that effectively stop the water and ultraviolet rays.